ezeoleaf/snitch/README.md

 # Snitch

-Snitch is a slack Bot that fetches and publish PRs with pendings reviews
+Snitch is a Slack bot that fetches and publish PRs with pendings reviews

 Done:
 - Fetch my pending open PRs